-Typical to Nusa Penida is the Baris Jangkang dance.
-It represents the demon army which served Dalem Bungkut, the last king of Nusa Penida, in a war against troops from the Balinese King Waturenggong of Gelgel.
-The dancers wear traditional clothing (kamben cepuk) from Nusa Penida and are equipped with long spears.
+The Baris Jangkang Dance of Nusa Penida is a traditional performance that depicts the demon army that served Dalem Bungkut, the last king of Nusa Penida, in a war against the Balinese King Waturenggong of Gelgel.
+Dancers wearing the traditional Nusa Penida clothing known as kamben cepuk and wielding long spears take part in the dance.

 A national Cultural heritage